Agency Main Banner Content

 Medicine in surface water may cause adverse effects in fish and other aquatic wildlife, as well as unintentional human exposure to chemicals in the medicine.
 Technological improvements are helping scientists detect trace amounts of medicine in surface water and study how it affects human and environmental health, but the research is just beginning.

 U.S. Geological Survey research found that some aquatic organisms living in waters downstream from wastewater treatments plants are showing signs of developmental and reproductive problems.
 Researchers are working to determine whether these impacts are the effects of pharmaceuticals in the environment.

 In the meantime, the best way to reduce the impact of pharmaceutical waste on the environment is to dispose of medicine properly.
-Find an Unwanted Medicines Collection Program [XLS] near you or read the Unwanted Medicines Fact Sheet (available on the IDEM Fact Sheets page) to properly dispose of medicine.
+Find an local unwanted medicine take back collection site near you or read the Unwanted Medicines fact sheet (available on the IDEM Fact Sheets page) to properly dispose of medicine.

 Indiana's pharmacists, educators, health care providers, and waste managers raised concerns about: